Liberty University pressing charges against journalists

 He said it was a safety issue not to let outsiders in at a time of a global pandemic.

-“When people are coming from known hot spots, we feel we owe it to our students and our parents not to let that happen,” Falwell said.
+“When people are coming from known hot spots, we feel we owe it to our students and our parents not to let that happen,” Falwell said in an interview on Thursday.
 “The only way to send the message is to let them know they will be prosecuted.”

 What’s really important is writing about a decision that goes against safety guidelines and puts people’s health at risk, said Richard Tofel, president of ProPublica.
 MacGillis’ article, headlined “What’s it Like on One of the Only University Campuses Still Open in the U.S.?” was published on March 26.